 I LOVE waxing on my own.
 It’s the best form of hair removal for me.
 I haven’t waxed in years!
 Some of you may go to the salon in order to remove upper lip hair.
 What does that cost you? $10? $15? $20?!

 I noticed how much I was spending on waxing every month and decided to make a one-time purchase of my Starpil Wax Warmer.
 I cannot recommend this product enough!
-It’s used by various professional waxers.
+It’s used by various professional estheticians.
+Waxing at home can save you a ton of money!

 I also use their hard wax.
 You will not regret it!
 The warmer is a bit on the pricier side but I have had mine for over five years and I love it.
 It works perfectly and Starpil’s wax beads (hard wax) are great quality.

-If you are interested in learning more about waxing – leave a comment and I would be more than happy to share my experiences with you.
+If you’re interested in learning more about waxing – leave a comment and I would be more than happy to share my experiences with you.

 *I am not a professional waxer.
 I do not have an esthetician license.
 I wax only at home and do not do it professionally.
 If you have any skin conditions, please refer to a medical professional/your doctor on whether waxing is okay for you.*